kyrylogr/kyrylogr.github.io/index.md

 * project manager in some banking software migrations
 * business analyst (gathering requirements and use cases from customers)

-Some freelance projects: Windows desktop GUI, calculation models (trading, forecasting), migrations and consulting in the area of CORBA, google apps script projects.
+Some other projects: Windows desktop GUI, calculation models (trading, forecasting), migrations and consulting in the area of CORBA, google apps script projects.

 ## Work achievements and work sample description
-* I played big role in development of successful core banking system, currently used by several Ukrainian banks
+* I took part in development of successful core banking system, currently used by several Ukrainian banks
 * reusable UI components (C++ Builder, windows)
 * server business logic (credit risks assessments) (C++)
 * Writing Oracle PL/SQL packages, stored procedures